HebiRobotics/QuickBuffers/benchmarks/README.md

 Note that this test was done using the original SBE .proto definitions.
 If the varint types are changed to a less expensive encoding, e.g., `fixed64/32` instead of `int64/32`, the market data numbers improve by another 10-20%.
 By additionally inlining the small nested fields it'd result in 3-4x the original message throughput of Protobuf-Java.
 The choice of type can have a huge impact on the performance.

-We also Protobuf-Java against the built-in JSON encoding and found that for this particular benchmark the performance is very comparable.
+We also compared the built-in JSON encoding and found that for this particular benchmark the throughput is roughly the same as Protobuf-Java.

 | Test [msg/ms] | RoboBuffers (JSON) | Protobuf-Java | Ratio
 | :----------- | :-----------: | :-----------: | :-----------: |